Fantom-foundation/go-opera/docs/attacks.md

 in the case of double spending.

 We suppose that less than one-third of nodes are malicious.
 The malicious nodes create a parasite chain.
-By the witness definition, witnesses are nominated by 2n/3 node awareness.
+By the clotho definition, clothos are nominated by 2n/3 node awareness.
 A parasite chain is only shared with malicious nodes that are less than one-third of participating nodes.
-A parasite chain is unable to generate witnesses and have a shared consensus time.
+A parasite chain is unable to generate clothos and have a shared consensus time.

 **Double Spending**